Kamala Harris Blasts Trump For Talking ‘Irresponsible’ China Foreign Policy On Twitter

 Although Moulton agrees that tariffs are an essential part of a “comprehensive strategy” to address China’s growth, like Harris he believes Trump must coordinate more with allies.

-As The Inquisitr reported, David Rothkopf, CEO of the Rothkopf Group and who served as Deputy U.S. Under Secretary of Commerce for International Trade Policy during the Clinton administration, recently questioned whether Trump’s economics degree should be revoked.
+As The Inquisitr reported, David Rothkopf, CEO of the Rothkopf Group,who served as Deputy U.S. Under Secretary of Commerce for International Trade Policy during the Clinton administration, recently questioned whether Trump’s economics degree should be revoked.
 In support of this move, he points to recent statements the president made regarding the U.S. trade disputes with China.

 Rothkopf, who also provides content and guidance to companies and governments, claims that Trump’s view of the trade war between the two superpowers is “so profoundly dumb” that it would have failed even as a paper in an introductory economics course.
 He suggests that Trump doesn’t understand how tariffs work, highlighting that tariffs are not paid by China to the United States but by Americans purchasing Chinese goods from U.S. consumers and businesses.